Giraffebutt/The-Aiden-Jokers-Mod/README.md

 The code for this mod was generated with the help of AI.

-I do not support the use of AI as a replacement for human skill, creativity, or labour.
+I do not support the use of AI as a replacement for the skill, creativity, or labour needed to make genuine code.
 I used AI in this case because I did not have the coding skills needed to make the mod on my own.

 I understand that this is contradictory, but I wanted to be transparent about how the mod was made.